solana-developers/professional-education/README.md

 The purpose of this email is twofold:

-- Confirm attendance - the people that reply to this email are your real attendees.
+- Confirm attendance - the people who reply to this email are your real attendees.
 - Ensure nobody running Windows spends the first day configuring their laptops

 Luma allows you to contact attendees, but we won’t use that for this email - you’ll get a better response rate with a **personal** email that doesn’t look like spam.